RyanBrushett/blag/content/about/index.md

 [Memorial University](https://en.wikipedia.org/wiki/Memorial_University_of_Newfoundland) in St. John's.
 I wasn't _great_ at school but I loved it and worked hard.

-In 2016 I moved to Ontario to work for [Shopify](https://shopify.engineering/) where I'm now a senior production engineer so that worked out pretty well.
+In 2016 I moved to Ontario to work for [Shopify](https://shopify.engineering/) where I'm now an engineering manager so that worked out pretty well.
 It's a great environment to learn and grow.
 I spent a lot of years making it easy for developers to understand and manage the infrastructure their apps are using.
-In January 2021 I started working with a team that focuses on gradual typing of Ruby at scale.
+In January 2021 I started working with a team that focuses on gradual typing of Ruby at scale and later that year I took over managing that team.
+We've broadened our scope to more generally include developer tools for Rubyists and I'm excited about what we have planned!
 A lot of the work that I do now is open-source which makes me really happy.
 I love it when the work that I do helps other people do their best work.

 I have a lot of hobbies but I spend most of my time taking photos and playing guitar.
 I really like wine, animals, and loud music.
 I have two cats and they hate each other but I love them and they love me so it's ok.